 " HANDMADE means that it comes from the HEART "

-RIGHT: Elegant Dupioni Silk tallit created for a Bar Mitzvah in Penn Valley, Pennsylvania in Spring, 5765 (2005).
-The Bar Mitzvah Boy requested bright colours and Marilyn's suggestion to build the Red, Yellow and Blue vertical stripes onto a Black Body, appealed to Noah.
-There is a Tallit Bag and Kippah to coordinate and compliment this very special tallit.
-The Bar MItzvah Boy's name is written in Hebrew on the atarah.
-See the Kippah created especially for this tallit by clicking here.And the Tallit bag can be viewed by clicking here.
+RIGHT: Elegant dupioni silk tallit created for a Bar Mitzvah in Penn Valley, Pennsylvania in Spring, 5765 (2005).
+The Bar Mitzvah boy requested bright colours and Marilyn's suggestion to build the red, yellow and Bbue vertical stripes onto a Black Body, appealed to Noah.
+There is a tallit bag and kippah to coordinate and compliment this very special tallit.
+The Bar MItzvah boy's name is embroidered in Hebrew on the atarah.

 LEFT: Tallit created in 1993 as a chuppah/tallit.
-The groom wore it for 13 years.
-There was a plain atarah orignially at the neck.
-The bride arranged for the TALLITmaaven to create a matching atarah from dupioni silk and embroidered and embellished with the Hebrew phrase "ONEE LEDODEE, VEDODEE LEE" (I am my Beloved's and my Beloved is mine")
+The groom wore it for 13 years. an unadorned atarah was at the neck.
+The bride arranged for the TALLITmaaven to create a matching atarah from dupioni silk and embroidered and embellished with the Hebrew phrase "ONEE LEDODEE, VEDODEE LEE" (I am my beloved's and my beloved is mine") for the Bar Mitzvah anniversary of their wedding

-RIGHT; The rear of the above watercolour quilted tallit.
+LEFT; The rear of the above watercolour quilted tallit.
 The Bat Mitzvah's fond memories of one of the Bubbies includes Shabbat candlelighting with five brass candlesticks,(three large and two small).
 The artist's rendition of the candlesticks are shown on the lower part of the tallit back.
 Bubbie loved flowers and flowers are etched upon her stone.
-An interpretation of the flowers are appliqueed to the upper part of the rear shawl of the tallit for this very special young lady.
+An interpretation of the flowers are appliqueed to the upper part of the rear shawl of the tallit for this very special young lady who wants to remember her Bubbie when wrapping herself in her TALLIT.

-Click here to view the tallit bag and kippot/yarmulke to accompany the above tallit..
+Click here to view the tallit bag and kippot/yarmulke to accompany the tallit to the right.

-ABOVE: A natural silk tallit trimmed with silk dupioni in graduated shades of teal/turquoise and embellished with lace and beading.
+ABOVE: A silk noile tallit trimmed with silk dupioni in graduated shades of teal/turquoise and embellished with lace and beading.

-ABOVE: embroidered Cala lily and Lily of the Valley representing the flowers both of the grandmothers carried at their weddings.
-The Bat Mitzvah girl wanted to honour her grandmothers at her Bat Mitzvah, the important life cycle event.
+ABOVE: embroidered Cala lily and Lily of the Valley representing the flowers both of her grandmothers carried at their weddings.
+The Bat Mitzvah girl wanted to honour both of her grandmothers at her Bat Mitzvah, the important life cycle event.

-ABOVE: Beautifully custom crafted Dupioni silk TALLIT with scattered assumetrical daisies embroidered.
-Name of the owner is embroidered in a Hebrew Handwriting Font.
+BELOW: Beautifully custom crafted dupioni silk TALLIT with scattered assumetrical daisies embroidered.
+Owner's name is embroidered in Hebrew handwriting font.
 Note that the dupioni silk is a two colour weave with green threads and pink threads.
 This tallit set was created for a Bat Mitzvah girl in Hamilton, Ontario Canada.
-2008
+2008.
+For your custom version of this beautiful tallit click here.

 ABOVE: Lace kippah with hand beading to coordinate with Tallit set above.